MichalRG/Project-hotkeys-ai-helper/readme.md

 #### Pricing

-You can translate up to 500,000 characters per month for free with your api key
+You can translate up to 500,000 characters per month for free with your api key (deepl)

 #### Shortcut: